BlogNifty Erotica and ASSTR — Archive Sites Worth Exploring

 They still exist.
 Both sites are still running, still adding new content, still free.
 But the scene has changed around them, and the archive sites now occupy a specific and slightly melancholy role: repositories of what was, slow to change, with readerships that skew older and writers who either never left or come back out of nostalgia.

-What Nifty actually is
+What is Nifty.org?

 Nifty has been around since 1992, which makes it older than most of the readers who visit it now.
 It's focused primarily on gay, bisexual, and lesbian fiction, with massive archives organized by category.
 The structure is entirely volunteer-run, the submissions process is email-based, and the moderation is philosophical rather than technical.
 If a story breaks the rules (the rules being short and common-sense), it gets pulled.
 Otherwise it stays forever.